The Kid Stakes

-The Kid Stakes is a 1927 Australian silent black and white comedy film written and directed by Tal Ordell.
+The Kid Stakes is a 1927 Australian silent comedy film written and directed by Tal Ordell.

 The screenplay is based on characters created by Syd Nicholls in his comic strip, Fatty Finn.

 Plot summary

-Fatty Finn (Robin 'Pop' Ordell) is the six-year-old leader of a gang of kids in Woolloomooloo.
-They enter Fatty's pet goat Hector in the annual goat derby, but his rival Bruiser Murphy (Frank Boyd) lets the goat loose before the race.
+Fatty Finn is the six-year-old leader of a gang of kids in Woolloomooloo.
+They enter Fatty's pet goat Hector in the annual goat derby, but his rival Bruiser Murphy lets the goat loose before the race.
 After a series of adventures, Fatty finds the runaway goat and persuades a friendly aviator to fly him to the race-track in time for the main event.